A Comprehensive Guide to 16+ Winchester Admissions: Key Dates, Exam Guidance and More

 Winchester 16+ Admissions Process

 Winchester College offers a dynamic and challenging experience for students entering at Winchester 16+.
-With a focus on academic rigour, students are encouraged to go beyond the A-Level curriculum and explore broader academic themes through unique programs like the non-examined "Div" course.
+With a focus on academic rigour, students are encouraged to go beyond the A-Level curriculum and explore broader academic themes through unique programmes like the non-examined "Div" course.
 Winchester 16+ students benefit from a vibrant, supportive community and are well-prepared for top university destinations worldwide.
 While currently girls can only join Winchester 16+ as day pupils, from 2026 entry two purpose-built boarding houses will allow girls to join the sixth form as boarders as well.

 This blog will break down the Winchester 16+ admissions process, outlining key dates and admissions criteria as well as offering tips to excel in the interview.